barryclark/jekyll-now/_posts/2017/2017-04-08-Pokemon-Marshadow-Revealed.md

 Marshadow cannot be encountered in normal gameplay.

 More details are on the way soon, including how you can get this Pokémon in your game.

+I wish I had more for you, but that's it for now!